 Alex Herrera, Geri Polster and Travis Lauer go over the three types of TraCS attachments and examples: Embedded, File Copy and File Upload.
 Understanding TraCS Services such as Email, Notifications, Batch Import/Export, Batch TransComm and Active Directory.
 Creating TraCS agency access rights.
 Have you ever thought, “it would be nice if certain users could only do certain tasks?”
 Access Rights may be the answer.

 There is high demand for the PowerPoints presented at the conference so a link to them has been provided.
-The sessions which were videotaped will be added in the near future.

 2018 Badger TraCS Users Conference Webcast Session